msassak/jschematic/README.md

 ## ToDo

+* Rename Errors to Report and use it to improve error handling
 * Implement remaining attributes for base schema validation
-* Improve error reporting and handling
 * Allow collection of validation results

 ## Testing